Elizalzate/ElizAlzate/README.md

 * English

 ## ⚡ Fun facts:
 * My first experiences were working in projects involving health care, like medical records and prescriptions.
+* I started diving into the coding world when I was 12 years old.
 * Before going into this career path I wanted to be a doctor or a pilot.
 * I love cats, if I had a bigger house I would adopt more.
 I'm at full capacity right now but usually I rescue them and care for them until find foster/forever homes.